 In many cases, the court won’t confirm that they actually verified your bankruptcy.
 You need to request this information in writing and then send a copy to the credit bureau (don’t forget to keep copies of all correspondence for yourself).

 Since the court doesn’t have proof that there was any verification process, you can tell them that they have violated the Fair Credit Reporting Act and should remove the bankruptcy.

 Can a credit repair company help get a bankruptcy removed?

-Any time you try and dispute a negative item on your credit report, whether it’s a bankruptcy or a late payment, it’s bound to be a long, arduous journey.
+Any time you try to dispute a negative item on your credit report, whether it’s a bankruptcy or a credit card late payment, it’s bound to be a long, arduous journey.